MiquelNasarre/FourierS2/README.md

 Therefore such small value can not be stored in a _float_.
 This is not a complete limitation, since it would be as easy as using _double_'s which allow for bigger precision, nevertheless $\ell\leq28$ allows $841$ coefficients, which I consider good enough for the purposes of this program.

-Since most of the time we will be evaluating the Spherical Harmonics on unitary vertexs it is convenient that we find expressions for the trigonometric functions of $\varphi$ and $\theta$ only form the vector.
+Since most of the time we will be evaluating the Spherical Harmonics on unitary vectors, it is convenient that we find expressions for the trigonometric functions of $\varphi$ and $\theta$ only from the vector.
 Therefore first we compute, given $v=(x,y,z)\in\mathbb{S}^2$

 $$
 \cos\theta = z